History of Costa Rica: Republic

 José María Castro Madriz formally declared Costa Rica as independent from the Federal Republic of Central America in 1848.

 An era of peaceful democracy in Costa Rica began in 1869 with elections.
 Costa Rica has avoided much of the violence that has plagued Central America.
 Since the late nineteenth century, only two brief periods of violence have marred its republican development.
 In 1917–19, Federico Tinoco Granados ruled as a dictator.

-In 1948, José Figueres Ferrer led an armed uprising in the wake of a disputed presidential election.

-"With more than 2,000 dead, the 44-day Costa Rican Civil War resulting from this uprising was the bloodiest event in twentieth-century Costa Rican history."
-The victorious junta drafted a constitution guaranteeing free elections with universal suffrage and the abolition of the military.
-Figueres became a national hero, winning the first election under the new constitution in 1953.
-Since then Costa Rica has been one of the few democracies to operate without a standing army.
-The nation has held 17 successive presidential elections, all peaceful, the latest being in 2022.
-In May 2022, Costa Rica's new president Rodrigo Chaves, right-wing former finance minister, was sworn in for a four-year presidential term.
-He had won the election runoff against former president Jose María Figueres.
+In 1948, José Figueres Ferrer led an armed uprising following a disputed presidential election, culminating in the 44-day Costa Rican Civil War, the bloodiest conflict in the country’s twentieth-century history, with more than 2,000 fatalities.
+The victorious revolutionary junta subsequently undertook a sweeping reorganization of the Costa Rican state, drafting a new constitution that guaranteed universal suffrage, strengthened civil liberties, and—most consequentially—abolished the standing military.
+This decision marked a sharp institutional departure from prevailing regional patterns and redirected state resources toward civilian governance, education, and social development, fundamentally reshaping Costa Rica’s political trajectory.
+Figueres emerged as a central figure of the postwar settlement and was elected president in 1953 under the new constitutional framework.
+In the decades that followed, Costa Rica consolidated a stable system of civilian rule without a standing army, sustaining uninterrupted electoral governance and avoiding the cycles of military intervention that characterized much of Central America during the Cold War period.

 Costa Rica's economy went under a transformation in 1978.
 The country went from being "an economic development success story" to entering a severe socio-economic crisis.
 Costa Rica relied on the exportation of bananas and coffee.
 In 1978, coffee prices dropped, and its revenues declined.
 In 1979, the price of oil, a main imported item, increased sharply and rapidly, plunging the country into crisis.
 In order to help improve the economy, President Rodrigo Carazo continued to borrow money internationally.
 This led the country into further debt.

 Once a largely agricultural country, Costa Rica has transformed to relying on technology industry and services, and eco-tourism.
 Costa Rica's major source of export income is technology-based.
 Microsoft, Motorola, Intel and other technology-related firms have established operations in Costa Rica.
 Local companies create and export software as well as other computer-related products.
 Tourism is growing at an accelerated pace, and many believe that income from this tourism may soon become the major contributor to the nation's GDP.
 Traditional agriculture, particularly coffee and bananas, continues to be an important part of Costa Rica's exports.

-During the period c.1864-1900, José María Figueroa Oreamuno Album and Notebooks record details of about Costa Rican current events, poltics and ethnography amongst other topics.
+During the period c.1864-1900, José María Figueroa Oreamuno Album and Notebooks record details of about Costa Rican current events, politics and ethnography amongst other topics.